Marketing On Snapchat - Everything You Need To Know

 If a brand’s primary target audience is middle-aged and senior consumers, then Snapchat marketing might not be the way to go, simply because a younger audience will not relate to the product (or service).
 However, having said that, it would never hurt to try.
 The above example of CNN is a striking case of a brand experiment gone right.

 A brand’s demographics could always change and evolve.
 Businesses can experiment with content that could work in order to build brand awareness and goodwill, even if the product is not for everyone.
 Content that sparks emotion or one that shows the charitable side of businesses can be a great talking point to leverage.

 Snapchat Marketing in India

 Earlier in 2017, company CEO Evan Spiegel made it clear that they didn’t want to expand into the “poorer” sections of the world, namely India, amongst others.
-Fast forward two years, 2019 saw the first Snapchat office in the country, with the brand expanding their team and capability for Snapchat marketing.
+Fast forward two years, 2019 saw the first Snapchat office in the country, with the brand expanding its team and capability for Snapchat marketing.

 1. Growth Efforts in India

 Firstly, the company is exploring vernacular language support & cultural customization to speed track growth.
 Secondly, they are collaborating with telecom, smartphone and content creation companies for better reach.
 For instance, they’ve managed several meaningful partnerships with Samsung, Jio Saavn, Red Chillies Entertainment, Gaana, and OnePlus to name a few.
 In fact, they ran a successful campaign with the Election Commission of India for the 2019 General Elections to spread awareness among young Indian voters about polling and voting.
-In other words, Snap India is steadily expanding its efforts to deepen their hold in India.
+In other words, Snap India is steadily expanding its efforts to deepen its hold in India.